Athandwa/greetings-forms/README.md

   - Setup a folder for static resources using `express.static`.

   - Enable Form variables `body-parser` this enables form parameters retrieval using `req.body`.

+  - Add radio buttons for the user to be greeted in different languages.

+  - The radio buttons needs the same `name` attribute to work together.

+  - Each radio button needs a unique `value` attribute.

+  - Use HTML form elements to be able create the web form.